 Qiucheng Wu

-My current research focuses on generative models in computer vision.
-Particularly, I am interested in controllable generation leveraging high-quality pretrained generative models.
-Besides, my general research interests span natural language processing, trustworthy and scalable machine learning, and reinforcement learning.
+My current research focuses on generative models in vision and language.
+Particularly, I am interested in controllable generation leveraging high-quality pretrained generative models, including diffusion models and GANs.
+Besides, my general research interests span natural language processing and trustworthy machine learning.
 Some of my projects and publications related to these fields are demonstrated below.

 Harnessing the Spatial-Temporal Attention of Diffusion Models for High-Fidelity Text-to-Image Synthesis